 Schedule Your Child’s Complimentary Orthodontic Exam

 Early interception is key to providing your child with more efficient and successful treatment.
-Please contact us at our office to schedule your child’s first visit with us.
+Please contact us to schedule your child’s first visit!
 During the complimentary evaluation, Dr. Backus and her team will provide your child with a thorough oral exam as well as outline the suggested treatment plan.
-Our office is conveniently located in Birmingham and Sylacauga and we extend our expertise to children, teens and adults in Birmingham and Sylacauga and the surrounding communities.
+Our office is conveniently located in Birmingham and Sylacauga, and we extend our expertise to children, teens and adults in Birmingham, Sylacauga, and the surrounding communities.

 We look forward to meeting you and your child soon!